CKParungao/cloudwatch-cloudtrail/README.md

 ![image](https://github.com/user-attachments/assets/39f66657-5c38-48c0-b10e-74227b0df914)

 3. Click `EC2` on the namespaces, then click on `Per-Instance Metrics`.
-4. Isolate the metrics of your created instance by clicking the `+` button beside the respective InstanceID of your EC2 instance.
+4. Isolate the metrics of your created instance by clicking the `+` button beside the respective Instance ID of your EC2 instance.

 ![image](https://github.com/user-attachments/assets/44dbe5e7-e4c3-485e-bf69-f36430d1f543)